June 6, 2023

 Cryptocurrency community has criticized the EURCV stablecoin code

-Yesterday, a subsidiary of the French bank Societe Generale introduced the stablecoin Euro CoinVertible on Ethereum, but, as it turned out, the code of the smart contract was written very badly.
+Yesterday, a subsidiary of the French bank Societe Generale introduced the Euro CoinVertible stablecoin on Ethereum, but, as it turned out, the code of the smart contract is written "out of hand".

-Developers from the crypto community conducted an auditEURCV code.
-They found that when creating a stablecoin, one of the fundamental principles was the control over transactions in this token.
-Each transfer must be confirmed by a separate transaction from a centralized registrar, which is most likely controlled by the bank.
+Разработчики из криптосообщества провели аудит code EURCV.
+They found that when creating a stablecoin, one of the fundamental principles was control over transactions in this token.
+Each transfer must be confirmed by a separate transaction by a centralized registrar, which is most likely controlled by the bank.

-“They programmed the smart contract in such a way thatmust whitelist all users, process all transfers and even ERC-20 confirmations before approving the transaction itself.
+“They programmed the smart contract sothat they must whitelist all users, process all transfers and even ERC-20 confirmations before approving the transaction itself.
 This is an amazing example of inefficiency for the sake of regulation,” writes a smart contract engineer under the pseudonym alephv.eth.

-The colleague was supported by the founder of the NFT foobar project,who stated that it was "the worst code he's ever seen" and called it "a laughing stock".
+The founder of the NFT project supported his colleaguefoobar, who said it was "the worst code he's ever seen in his entire life" and called it "a joke."
 Cryptocurrency analyst Mason Versluis also wrote that the stablecoin code is “absolutely terrible” and suggested that Societe Generale stay away from the cryptocurrency industry.

-And here is investor Ryan Berkman (Ryan Berckman)defended the French bank.
-He noted that Societe Generale is taking “first steps” in the crypto-currency field and when the developers gain more experience, they will change the smart contract code.
+But investor Ryan Berckmanspoke in defense of the French bank.
+He noted that Societe Generale is taking its “first steps” in the cryptocurrency field and when the developers gain more experience, they will change the smart contract code.
 He also expects more traditional banks to launch stablecoins on public blockchains.

-Recall that the Euro CoinVertible stablecoin is pegged to the euro and is intended for qualified institutional investors of Societe Generale.
+Let us remind you that the Euro CoinVertible stablecoin is pegged to the euro exchange rate and is intended for qualified institutional investors of Societe Generale.